-Upon entering Washington Township High School, students are afforded the opportunity to choose from over 20 mathematics and computer courses of study designed to meet the diverse needs and academic goals of all students.
+Upon entering Washington Township High School, students are afforded the opportunity to choose from mathematics and computer courses of study designed to meet the diverse needs and academic goals of all students.

 The math department’s course offerings (with several levels of pacing and rigor) include: